Fundamental groups of log Calabi-Yau surfaces: Abstract

 \section{Abstract}

-In this article, we study the orbifold fundamental group $\pi_1^{\rm reg}(X,\Delta)$ of a log Calabi--Yau pair $(X,\Delta)$.
+In this article, we study the orbifold fundamental group $\pi_1^{\rm orb}(X,\Delta)$ of a Calabi--Yau pair $(X,\Delta)$ with log canonical singularities.
 We conjecture that the orbifold fundamental group $\pi_1^{\rm orb}(X,\Delta)$ of a $n$-dimensional log Calabi--Yau pair admits a normal solvable subgroup of rank at most $2n$ and index at most $c(n)$.
 We prove this conjecture in the case that $n=2$.
-More precisely, for a log Calabi--Yau surface pair $(X,\Delta)$ we show that $\pi_1^{\rm orb}(X,\Delta)$ is the extension of a nilpotent group of length $2$ and rank at most $4$ by a finite group of order at most $7200$.
-In the previous setting, we show that the group $\pi_1^{\rm orb}(X,\Delta)$ may not be virtually abelian.
-Further, the rank and the order stated above are optimal.
-Finally, we show some geometric features of log Calabi--Yau surfaces $(X,\Delta)$ for which $\pi_1^{\rm orb}(X,\Delta)$ is infinite.
+More precisely, for a log Calabi--Yau surface pair $(X,\Delta)$ we show that $\pi_1^{\rm orb}(X,\Delta)$ is the extension of a nilpotent group of length at most $2$ and rank at most $4$ by a finite group of order at most $7200$.
+We also show that the bounds on the nilpotency length, rank, and order of the finite group quotient in this result are sharp.
+Finally, we provide some necessary criteria for a log Calabi--Yau surface $(X,\Delta)$ to have an infinite, or a non virtually abelian orbifold fundamental group.